MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-private-link/includes/1-introduction.md

 Suppose you work at Contoso, Ltd., a financial services company in Seattle with major offices located throughout the world.
 Your company has an Azure virtual network that connects to several Azure platform as a service (PaaS) services.
 Your company also connects to these Azure PaaS services via several peered virtual networks and an on-premises network that uses Azure ExpressRoute.
 Contoso also offers company-created Azure services that Contoso customers connect to from their own Azure virtual networks.

 However, Contoso IT staff are concerned that these connections require the public internet, which they consider a security risk.
-IT would like these connections to not use a public IP address.
+It would like these connections to not use a public IP address.

 You're a network engineer at Contoso.
 You’re responsible for finding a way to enable employees and customers to privately access services on the Azure platform.
 In particular, you want to evaluate Azure Private Link as a method for bypassing the internet and offering private connections.